robertorosero/pyhtonmig/Doc/library/sys.rst

    Return the size of an object in bytes.
 The object can be any type of object.
-All built-in objects will return correct results, but this must not hold true for third-party extensions as it is implementation specific.
+All built-in objects will return correct results, but this does not have to hold true for third-party extensions as it is implementation specific.

    .. versionadded:: 2.6